The 5 Hoi An Cuisines You Cannot Afford To Miss

 Banh Xeo

-Crispy fried pancake, a typical Vietnamese snack varies across the nation as each region has its own variation.
-And “banh xeo” Hoi An in central style boasts one of its best versions.
-This sophisticated dish is made of rice flour squeezed with coconut milk and turmeric and toppings range from vermicelli noodles to chicken, pork, shrimps, sliced onions, beansprouts, and mushrooms.
-It is a common street food that you can easily find it at roadside stalls, local markets and restaurants in Hoi An.
-Make your own combination of a small piece of “banh xeo” wrapped in lettuce leaves or rice papers, added with “nem lui” (lemongrass pork skewers”, basil then dipped into fermented peanut sauce.
+Banh xeo, a crispy fried pancake, varies widely across Vietnam, yet Hoi An offers one of the standout versions.
+This flavorful dish is crafted from rice flour mixed with coconut milk and turmeric, with fillings ranging from vermicelli noodles to chicken, pork, shrimp, sliced onions, beansprouts, and mushrooms.
+It’s a popular street food that you can easily find at roadside stalls, local markets, and restaurants in Hoi An.
+Create your own delightful bite by wrapping a piece of “banh xeo” in lettuce leaves or rice papers, adding “nem lui” (lemongrass pork skewers), fresh basil, and dipping it into a rich fermented peanut sauce.

 Banh Xeo - Photo: @thanh.hang.pham